 9 Tips to Reduce Inflammation

 It probably comes as no surprise that a lean body is a healthier body.
 Unfortunately, Americans are some of the fattest people in the world.
 Fat cells produce wear-and-tear chemicals that slow your body down and divert its attention away from keeping you healthy.
 Remember to move.
-Studies show that exercise is an essential habit to reduce inflammation.
+Studies show that exercise is an essential habit for reducing inflammation.
 It helps clean up that sticky stuff that accumulates in your brain, vessels, and joints.

 The Omega-3 oils found in fish (particularly cold-water fish such as salmon and tuna) are the most healthful foods you can eat to reduce inflammation.
 They keep the vessels clear and unobstructed, so your body doesn’t have to work so hard.